 Divide your frame into 9 equal parts and the lines and intersection become powerful places to place areas of interest.

 The flow of water closely follows the right and bottom lines, the bottom third contains all the rock detail, the top third contains the sky.
 Three of the four intersections contain areas of interest.

-The idea behind the rule of thirds is to prevent lines in the image from bisecting the image (cutting it in half).
+The idea behind the rule of thirds is to prevent lines in the image from bisecting the image (cutting it in half), and therefore avoiding symmetry.